 Including information like this helps humanize a CV, makes the employer think about who you are and what you bring with you… how you can hit the ground running?

 You want your CV to be at the top of the pile.
-Using generic CV buzzwords, descriptions which everyone else uses does not separate you from the crowd!
+Using generic CV buzzwords, descriptions that everyone else uses does not separate you from the crowd!